finnvonheesen/quote-builder-llm-benchmark/README.md

 Repeat similarly for other APIs (Claude, Gemini, GPT-5, etc.).
 Each new file (e.g., app_claude.py, app_gemini.py) will be automatically included in the next benchmark run.

+# For Viewing Results

+Make sure to install the extension SQLite Viewer.